ml-opensource/Rye/README.md

 import Rye
 ...
-let ryeConfiguration: RyeConfiguration = [Rye.Configuration.Key.text: "Message for the user"] let rye = RyeViewController.init(viewType: .standard(configuration: ryeConfiguration),
+let ryeConfiguration: RyeConfiguration = [Rye.Configuration.Key.text: "Message for the user"] let rye = RyeViewController(
+             viewType: .standard(configuration: ryeConfiguration),
-                                 at: .bottom(inset: 16))
+             at: .bottom(inset: 16)
+          )
 rye.show()
 ```

-This will result in a Rye alert with the text "Message for the user" appearing at the bottom at the screen and then disappearing automatically after 2.5 seconds.
+This will result in a Rye alert with the text "Message for the user" appearing at the bottom of the screen, and then disappearing automatically after 2.5 seconds.

 ### Control the Dismiss Type